Hessian-Free Distributed Bilevel Optimization via Penalization with Time-Scale Separation: Numerical Experiments

+\colorbf{\textbf{ \textbf{iii)} Different node heterogeneity.}} We test the algorithm's performance under three types of node heterogeneity.
+In this case, for each type, an equal number of samples is assigned to each node, with different positive sample ratios for each distribution.
+The detailed sample distribution for each type of heterogeneity is provided in Fig. \ref{fig:sample distribution}, and the experiment result is presented in Fig. \ref{fig:heter-result}.
+It can be seen from Fig. \ref{fig:heter-result} that as the degree of node heterogeneity decreases, both convergence speed and accuracy improve, which aligns with our theoretical results regarding the impact of the heterogeneity.

-We conduct experiments on the MNIST dataset, using 4000 samples from digits `1’ and `3’, each with 784 features.
-The experiment is performed on a connected network with $m=10$ nodes, where training and validation sets are randomly assigned, ensuring an equal distribution of samples across nodes.
-To further assess the effectiveness of the proposed algorithm, we compare it with state-of-the-art Hessian-based distributed methods, such as SLDBO \cite{dong2023single} and MA-DSBO \cite{chen2023decentralized}, in terms of computational time.
-The step sizess for both our algorithm and the baseline algorithms are manually tuned to achieve optimal performance.
-The experimental results are presented in Fig. \ref{fig:case2}, where 6000 samples are used as the testing dataset.
-As shown in Fig. \ref{fig:case2}, our {\ALGNAME} algorithm demonstrates a significant advantage in computational time.
+To further verify the effectiveness of the proposed algorithm, we compare it with the representative Hessian-based distributed methods, including SLDBO \cite{dong2023single} and MA-DSBO \cite{chen2023decentralized} algorithm, in terms of computational time.
+Specifically, SLDBO is a loopless Hessian-based algorithm that employs GT, while MA-DSBO is a double-loop Hessian-based algorithm that adds computational loops to estimate the inner-level solution and the Hessian inverse more accurately.
+To ensure a fair comparison, we adapt MA-DSBO by replacing minibatch gradients with full gradients, so all algorithms operate in the same deterministic setting.
+The training and validation sets are randomly assigned in each node with an equal number of samples.
+The step sizes for both our algorithm and the baseline algorithms are manually tuned to achieve optimal performance.
+The experimental results are presented in Fig. \ref{fig:case2}.
+As shown in Fig. \ref{fig:case2}, the proposed {\ALGNAME} algorithm exhibits a significant advantage in computational time.